andreypopp/react-async/README.md

 The problem arises when you want to render UI on server with React.

-While React provides `renderComponentToString` function which can produce markup for a component, this function is synchronous.
+While React provides `renderToString` function which can produce markup for a component, this function is synchronous.
 That means that it can't be used when you want to get markup from server populated with data.

-React Async provides another function `renderComponentToStringWithAsyncState` which is asynchronous and triggers `getInitialStateAsync` calls in the component hierarchy.
+React Async provides another function `renderToStringAsync` which is asynchronous and triggers `getInitialStateAsync` calls in the component hierarchy.